terryluo-hub/Data-Modeling-with-Postgres/README.md

 ## File Structure

-- `sql_queries.py` - contains all the sql queries, and is imported into the following files
+- `sql_queries.py` - It contains all the sql scripts for drop and create tables for storing song and log information.
 - `create_tables.py` - drops and creates tables in postgres database.
 - `etl.ipynb` - reads and processes the single file from song_data and log_data and loads the data into the postgres database.
 - `etl.py` - reads and processes all the files from song_data and log_data and loads the data into the postgres database.